iretes/blind-object-recognition-soft-grippers/README.md

   ├── DTW.ipynb                    # experiments with Dynamic Time Warping
   ├── LSTM.ipynb                   # experiments with a Long Short-Term Memory network ├── preprocessing.ipynb          # data preprocessing steps
-  ├── results_summary.ipynb        # summary of all experiments results
+  ├── results_summary.ipynb        # summary of all experiments' results
   ├── shapelet+XGB.ipynb           # experiments with XGBoost on Shapelets features
   ├── SN.ipynb                     # experiments with the Siamese Network
   ├── stats+XGB.ipynb              # experiments with XGBoost on time and frequency domain features